Clivern/Poodle/README.md

   poodle [command]

 Available Commands:
-  call        Interact with one of the configured API services configure   Configure Poodle edit        Edit API service definition file help        Help about any command license     Print the license new         Creates a new API service definition file search      Search API services sync        Sync API services definitions version     Print the version number
+  call        Interact with one of the configured services configure   Configure Poodle edit        Edit service definition file help        Help about any command license     Print the license new         Creates a new service definition file sync        Sync services definitions version     Print the version number

 Flags: